 We’re witnessing changing times in the American workforce.
 Currently, 3.7 million people work from home at least half the time.
 By 2020, experts estimate 50% of the workforce will be remote.

-If you’re having a hard time with adjusting to being a remote employee or just want to improve your productivity while working at home, check out our remote working tips below.
+If you’re having a hard time with adjusting to being a remote employee (temporary or not) or just want to improve your productivity while working at home, check out our remote working tips below.